General Guidelines

 For translated books, provide the translator’s name and the language of the original work:

 Foucault, Michel.
 Discipline and Punish: The Birth of the Prison.
-Translated from the French by Alan Sheridan.
+Translated from French by Alan Sheridan.
 New York: Vintage Books, 1995.

 For E-books from a library database, add the name of the library database after the publisher’s name and the year of publication.